 New EU rules for audiovisual media have been agreed on, adapt existing rules to the digital age and promoting European works and preserving cultural diversity.
 These rules are not in force yet.

-Other proposals are being currently discussed in the Parliament or negotiated between the institutions, such as contract rules for sale of goods and supply of digital content and the New Deal for Consumers, presented in April 2018.
-The aim is to agree on these new rules before the end of the current European parliament legislature.
+Other proposals are being currently discussed in the Parliament or negotiated between the institutions, such as contract rules for sale of goods and supply of digital content.

 - Read or download factsheet that gives an overview of what EU provides for its consumers. (now available in most EU languages)